 Hypothyroidism has been found to hinder the epidermal barrier function.” source

 In layman’s terms, this means that if you suffer from Hashimoto’s you likely have thin skin…literally, not figuratively.
-Supplementing with Hyaluronic Acid® not only improves skin’s ability to age gracefully (that’s why you find it in many anti-aging skin creams), but it also helps support a healthy dermal barrier-which means a happier complexion.
+Using Hyaluronic Acid not only improves skin’s ability to age gracefully (that’s why you find it in many anti-aging skin creams), but it also helps support a healthy dermal barrier-which means a happier complexion.

 Hyaluronic acid has also been shown to protect the skin by promoting healthy turnover and renewal of keratinocytes, moderating the appearance of fine lines and age spots.*